ASU-RSE-Services/apgap-documentation/content/docs/guides/managing-metadata/request-metadata-option.md

 > [!WARNING]
 **The Permissions required for this operation are Lab Director or Bioinformatics User**

+There are two ways to do this - through the metadata panel (for a single file) or the metadata editor (multiple files).

+#### Requesting new values through the metadata panel
 1. Click **Labs** → your lab → **Sequences** tab
 1. Open the file (filename or pencil icon) and go to the SELECT field you want to set
 1. If your value isn't listed, click **Request a new option**